sf-wdi-gaia/intro-mongoose/readme.md

 $ touch db/seeds.js
 ```

-Just like in `active-record` we will define the structure of our database using schemas
+We will define the structure of our database using schemas

-Instead of defining tables we'll be defining documents.

 In `models/reminder.js`: